-Long-Term Follow-Up of Sex Reassignment Surge Transsexual Persons Undergoing ry: Cohort Study in Sweden Cecilia Dhejne.
-Paul Lichtenstein, Marcus Boman, Ar nna L. V. Johansson, Niklas Längström, Mikael Landén 🖬 Results The overall mortality for sex-reassigned persons: 1.8-4.3) than for controls of the same birth sex, p.
-Cl.
-5.6-62.9) Sex-reassigned persons also had a 95% Cl.
-2.9-8.5) and psychiatric inpatient care (al controls matched on reassigned sex yielded simil females, had a higher risk for criminal convictions articula death from suicide (aHR 19.1; on Incre) AR 28,95% CI 20-3.9).
-Comparisons with ar results.
-Female-to-males, but not male-to-than their respective birth sex controls.
-Conclusions more likely Persons with transsexualism, after sex reassignm mortality, suicidal behaviour, and psychiatric mort suggest that sex reassignment, although alleviati treatment for transsexualism, and should inspire is sex reassignment for this patient group. pidity than the general population.
-Our findings ng gender dysphoria, may not suffice as Was 19 N imes greater than neral population.
+Long-Term Follow-Up of Transsexual Persons Undergoing Sex Reassignment Surgery: Cohort Study in Sweden Cecilia Dhejne, Paul Lichtenstein, Marcus Boman, Anna L. V. Johansson, Niklas Längström, Mikael Landén 📾 Results The overall mortality for sex-reassigned persons was higher rhuling followards (aHD 2 R 65% C1 1.8-4.3) than for controls of the same birth sex, particular death from suicide (aHR 19.1; C15.8-6.29) Sex-reassigned persons also had an included death from suicide (aHR 2.9.95% C1 2.9-8.5) and psychiatric inpatient care (aHR 2.8.95% C1 2.0-3.9).
+Comparisons with controls matched on reassigned sex yielded similar results.
+Female-to-males, but not male-to-females, had a higher fisk for criminal convictions than their respective birth sex controls.
+Conclusions more likely Persons with transexualism, after sex reassignment, have considerably higher risks for mortally, suicidal behaviour, and psychiatric morbidity than the general population.
+Our findings suggest that sex reassignment, although afterviating gender dysphoria, may not suffice as treatment for transacxualism, and should inspire improved psychiatric and somatic care after sex reassignment for this patient group. was 19 times greater than the general population.